AI Strategy / Applied

 Use Case

 Start with this video's job: Skills turn repeated knowledge work into reusable procedures, templates, and domain-specific standards.
 Treat "Use Case" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 0:27, where the video says: “in isolation, you'll never build out systems that run end to end.
-So, in this”
+Anchor it to 0:30, where the video says: “how to turn your skills into building blocks for bigger workflows.
+This is what I call skill systems so that each output feeds the next and actually drives a real business goal.
+So, let's get straight into it.”

 02